Florida Home Repair Grants 2026: SHIP, MSFH & Roof Help

 That is why one county may focus on emergency roof repairs, another may prioritize accessibility work, and another may place more funding into rehabilitation for very-low-income owners.
 Before you collect contractor bids, confirm that your county or city is actively taking owner-occupied rehabilitation or emergency repair applications.

-Because SHIP help is often structured as a deferred or forgivable loan, it also helps to understand when home repair grants have to be paid back.
+Because SHIP help is often structured as a deferred payment loan or forgivable loan, it also helps to understand when home repair grants have to be paid back.

 My Safe Florida Home (MSFH)